Verint Systems (NASDAQ:VRNT) Updates FY 2022 Earnings Guidance

-Verint Systems (NASDAQ:VRNT) last posted its quarterly earnings results on Wednesday, September 8th.
-The technology company reported $0.58 earnings per share for the quarter, beating the consensus estimate of $0.42 by $0.16.
-The firm had revenue of $215.00 million for the quarter, compared to analyst estimates of $207.96 million.
-Verint Systems had a positive return on equity of 13.51% and a negative net margin of 0.36%.
-Verint Systems’s quarterly revenue was up 5.3% on a year-over-year basis.
+Verint Systems (NASDAQ:VRNT) last issued its earnings results on Wednesday, September 8th.
+The technology company reported $0.58 EPS for the quarter, topping the consensus estimate of $0.42 by $0.16.
+Verint Systems had a negative net margin of 0.36% and a positive return on equity of 13.51%.
+The company had revenue of $215.00 million for the quarter, compared to the consensus estimate of $207.96 million.
 During the same period in the previous year, the firm earned $0.80 earnings per share.
-On average, analysts predict that Verint Systems will post 1.43 earnings per share for the current year.
+The firm’s revenue for the quarter was up 5.3% on a year-over-year basis.
+On average, research analysts predict that Verint Systems will post 1.43 EPS for the current year.

-In other Verint Systems news, CEO Dan Bodner sold 12,025 shares of the stock in a transaction that occurred on Wednesday, September 15th.
-The stock was sold at an average price of $44.17, for a total transaction of $531,144.25.
-The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
-Also, CFO Douglas Robinson sold 2,791 shares of the business’s stock in a transaction on Wednesday, September 15th.
-The stock was sold at an average price of $44.17, for a total transaction of $123,278.47.
-Following the completion of the sale, the chief financial officer now owns 56,557 shares of the company’s stock, valued at $2,498,122.69.
+In related news, CEO Dan Bodner sold 12,025 shares of the company’s stock in a transaction dated Wednesday, September 15th.
+The shares were sold at an average price of $44.17, for a total value of $531,144.25.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, CFO Douglas Robinson sold 2,454 shares of the company’s stock in a transaction dated Monday, June 28th.
+The stock was sold at an average price of $45.12, for a total transaction of $110,724.48.
+Following the completion of the transaction, the chief financial officer now owns 235,726 shares in the company, valued at approximately $10,635,957.12.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 21,770 shares of company stock valued at $963,912.
-1.90% of the stock is owned by company insiders.
+In the last 90 days, insiders have sold 21,770 shares of company stock worth $963,912.
+Company insiders own 1.90% of the company’s stock.

 Verint Systems Company Profile